Part-Time and Visiting Faculty Positions

 In addition, throughout the year the School accepts materials from artists, designers, and scholars seeking opportunities for part-time teaching.
 Materials are shared with the appropriate department(s) and a representative from the department will contact applicants if there is a need for part-time faculty and an interest in an applicant’s qualifications.
 More information can be found on the Part-Time Faculty Positions page.

-After the submission deadline, a search committee composed of faculty reviews applications to identify up to 20 semifinalists for telephone interviews (usually by February).
-From this pool, a select group of three finalists are invited to campus to give a public presentation of their work, interview with the search committee, interact with students (both formally and informally), and discuss the position in detail with the Dean of Faculty (in March and April).
-The final candidate is typically identified by or before April.
-Positions begin in late August.
+Open positions for full-time faculty are typically posted to the Full-Time Faculty Positions page in late August/early September of each year.
+A search committee composed of faculty will review applications to identify semifinalists for remote interviews.
+From this pool, a select group of finalists will be invited to campus to give a public presentation of their work, participate in an interview with the search committee, interact with students, and discuss the position in detail with members of the SAIC community.
+The final candidate is typically identified in April and positions begin in mid-August.

 Questions regarding the School and its open positions, application procedures, or the search process may be emailed to email@example.com.
 Please consult saic.edu/about for information on the School and its programs, or saic.edu/about/jobsatsaic for open positions and application procedures.